-We may not be able to maintain low delinquency rates for transactions facilitated by us, or such delinquency rates may be significantly affected by economic downturns or general economic conditions beyond our control and beyond the control of individual borrowers.
+We may not be able to maintain low delinquency rates for loans facilitated by us, or such delinquency rates may be significantly affected by economic downturns or general economic conditions beyond our control and beyond the control of individual borrowers.
 We shifted our focus of target borrower base from college students to young consumers in general starting from November 2015, and we may not be able to accurately assess the credit profiles of our current target borrower base.
-Increase in credit utilization by borrowers from existing levels, including increase in the use of our credit products from users that were approved for credit but have not previously drawn down on their credit, may also potentially have a material adverse effect as to the delinquency rates for transactions facilitated by us.
-Introduction of new credit products or the wider utilization by borrowers of certain of our existing credit products that has longer durations, including merchandise credit products, may also have a material adverse impact as to the delinquency rates for transactions facilitated by us.
-Furthermore, although certain credit facilitated by us are funded directly or indirectly by institutional funding partners or transferred to institutional funding partners, if borrowers default on their payment obligations, we are generally obligated to repay our institutional funding partners all or a percentage of loan principals and fees payable in respect of such credit drawdowns.
-As of June 30, 2017, our loan principal was RMB9,457.2 million (US\$1,395.0 million), of which RMB5,827.5 million (US\$859.6 million) represented credit drawdowns that were transferred to or indirectly funded by institutional funding partners, which were recorded as short-term and long-term borrowings and interest payables on our balance sheets.
-As of June 30, 2017, outstanding principal of off-balance sheet transactions, which represent credit drawdowns directly funded by institutional funding partners, was RMB1,213.6 million (US\$179.0 million).
-As such, if we were to experience a significant increase in delinquency rate, we may not have sufficient capital resources to pay defaulted principals and fees to our institutional funding partners, and if this were to occur, our results of operations, financial position and liquidity will be materially and adversely affected.
-Furthermore, we broaden our prospective borrower base from time to time as we enhance our credit assessment model to include those with different credit profiles than borrowers that we currently provide credit to as well as prospective borrowers that we have not reached out to previously.
-For example, in July 2017, we began to increase the approval rate for applicants who seek to draw down small amounts for one-week durations and selectively approve credit to applicants who were turned down in the past.
-We expect to experience higher delinquency rates for new borrower groups as we test and refine our credit assessment model.
-As a result of such changes, we may be unable to maintain low delinquency rates for transactions facilitated by us in the future.
+If borrowers default on their payment obligations, we are generally still obligated to repay our institutional funding partners all loan principals and fees payable in respect of loans funded by them.
+As of September 30, 2016, our loan principal and service fee receivables were RMB4,079.1 million (US\$611.7 million), of which RMB2,655.9 million (US\$398.3 million) represent loans that were transferred to institutional funding partners, which were recorded as short-term and long-term borrowings on our balance sheets.
+If we were to experience a significant increase in delinquency rate, we may not have sufficient capital resources to pay defaulted loan principals and fees to our institutional funding partners, and if this were to occur, our results of operations, financial position and liquidity will be materially and adversely affected.
+Furthermore, we plan to broaden our prospective borrower base as we enhance our risk pricing model to include those with different credit profiles than borrowers that we currently provide credit to as well as prospective borrowers that we have not reached out to previously.
+Therefore, we may be unable to maintain low delinquency rates for loans facilitated by us in the future.